RuchiGupta20/CreditCanvas/README.md

 `cd models`
 `python app.py`

-This will launch the Flask development server on http://localhost:5000 and enable endpoints for prediction and data sampling.
+This will launch the Flask development server and enable endpoints for prediction and data sampling.

 3. Open the frontend: